Making the rounds at Morentz

 No, these De Sede ‘DS84’ Settee in Naturel Buffalo Leather don’t come cheap.
 But they’re going to last you a lifetime, unlike the €250 made in China sofa’s that you see everywhere nowadays.

 Yes, we ‘shell’ buy these two brass table lamps one day – and afterwards, we’re driving straight to René Houben in the nearby town of Oisterwijk for two new lampshades.

 Even the experts at Morentz apparently didn’t know who designed this French Three-Seat Sofa in Beige Velvet.
 With its rounded shapes and casual cushions, it still looks great.

 Want to make a statement?
 Then look no further than these ‘Wilo’ Lounge Chairs in Red Leather by Lennart Bender.

 I’m not really sure how comfortable it would be writing at this Vittorio Parigi & Nani Prina Black ‘Orix ‘Desk with Chair, but a hernia would be a small price to pay for having this fabulous looking design at home.

 Aaah, yes…this Ubald Klug Set of Four Sand Color ‘Landscapes’ by De Sede is a classic!

 Sia would have a field day swinging from this chandelier in Brass and Art-Glass Spheres.
 It looks gigantic compared to the Spanish Dining Table in Solid Pinewood and the Eero Saarinen for Knoll International Chairs.

-My mother and will fly right back for these Erik Christiansen ‘Boomerang’ Chairs in Teak – that yellow upholstery makes all the difference, we both thought.
+My mother and I spent some time talking about these Erik Christiansen ‘Boomerang’ Chairs in Teak – that yellow upholstery makes all the difference, we both thought.

 How the hell did it take the western world only one generation to go from the exquisite Table Lamp “Luna” by Gianemilio Piero and Anna Monti, Italy, 1968 to this?